cap10morgan/rucursive/README.md

 the same keys and values as big_hash but "more_stuff" and "whoa" will be :more_stuff and :whoa instead.

+## Why would I want this?

+No idea!
+I use it for cleaning up the responses from third-party web services where the HTTParty data structure returned follows the JSON response as closely as possible, but I want to "Ruby-ize" it by makeing the keys snake-cased and symbols.
+I also convert the values that look like numbers or bools into actual numerics and bools.

 ## License

 MIT License.
 See LICENSE file.